 Types of Library and Information Science Degrees

-Students should explore the many specialties and academic concentrations that are available in the bachelors in library and information science degree programs, especially the newest, most innovative library and information science degree online options if students require flexibility in scheduling.
+Students should explore the many specialties and academic concentrations that are available in the bachelors in library and information science degree programs, especially the newest, most innovative library science bachelor’s degree online options if students require flexibility in scheduling.
+Your elective options may lead you to specializations.
+Financial aid may depend on your full-time status and GPA.

 A Sampling of Concentrations for a Bachelor of Library and Information Science Degree Programs